 The group manages a variety of clinical research projects that span many areas including development of real-time point-of-care notification systems, creating predictive models for patient risk-stratification, enhancing patient-provider communication, developing new models for delivery of medical care and bringing personalized medicine into the operating room.
 Currently, the group has more than 40 active research projects, with collaborations that extend across Vanderbilt and into a growing number of academic centers across the world.
-These centers include The University of Michigan, Harvard University, Thomas Jefferson University and the Norwegian University of Science and Technology.

 The Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is dynamic and currently expanding.
 Qualified candidates are being sought for a variety of full-time analyst positions, and there are also openings for summer interns and research assistants.